 The analogous lemma holds, with essentially the same proof, for the $3$-flag case, rather than the $Y$-shaped case.

 \begin{proof} We induct on the number of critical paths.
+The base case is the $Y$-shaped case we have already treated.
 Suppose that $F\colon\Gamma\to\RR$ admits an $H$-modification satisfying the above requirements.
 We attach a new critical path $w$ starting at a critical point $A$ and terminating at $B$.
 Note that $B$ can either be a cycle point or lie on an existing critical path.
 In any event, we may assume that new path is longer than all other critical paths.

-Observe that if $B$ does not lie on a minimal critical path, the inequalities between the edge lengths above forces the edge $AB$ to be {\it very long} in the sense above.
-Similarly, if $B$ lies in the interior of $A_1D$ or $A_2D$, the inequalities imply that it is very long.
-In these cases, as well as the case where $B$ lies in the interior of $DB_1$ but $AB$ is very long, we use the construction of Case I of the previous lemma to conclude.
+Observe that if $B$ does not lie on a minimal critical path, the inequalities between edge lengths force $AB$ to be \emph{very long} in the sense described above.
+Similarly, if $B$ lies in the interior of $A_1D$ or $A_2D$, the inequalities imply that $AB$ is very long.
+In these cases, as well as when $B$ lies in the interior of $DB_1$ but $AB$ is very long, we use the construction of Case I in the previous lemma to conclude.

 The only remaining case is when $B$ lies in the interior of $DB_1$ but $AB$ is not very long.
-Then we have the following inequalities:
+Then we have